fNIRS/snirf/GOVERNMENT.md

 **Section 3.** Terms.
 The Steering Committee is composed of 3 or 5 members of the fNIRS community who are elected to serve 3 year terms.
 The number of members should remain odd.

 **Section 4.** Meetings.
 A majority of Steering Committee members must meet at least biannually.
 At least one Maintainer must be present at these meetings.
 These meetings should review the following:
-- The most recent Maintainers Report
 - Any pending releases or critical changes
-- project priorities and progress towards goals
+- Project priorities and progress towards goals
 - Delegation of resources (i.e maintainers' attention) towards completion of goals

 The meeting should result in the authorship of a brief report.